hyperledger/iroha-2-docs/src/guide/build-and-install.md

     cd ~/Git
     ```

-3. Then `clone` the Iroha git repository into the folder `~/Git/iroha` with choose the right branch.
+3. Then `clone` the Iroha git repository into the folder `~/Git/iroha` and `checkout` the branch you choose to work on.
 You can use the `iroha2-lts` branch, which is the long-term support release, or the branch with the latest stable release (`iroha2-stable`).
-Clone with checkout the branch with the stable release, run:
+To clone the repository and checkout the stable release, run:

     ```bash
     git clone https://github.com/hyperledger/iroha.git --branch iroha2-stable